 Last but not least, looking soberly and honestly at your lifestyle from the nurturing perspective – will help you develop rituals and new habits that will support your hair health.

 At The Hair Fuel we believe in a holistic approach to hair health.
 Which is why we developed a gentle programme that takes only 42 days / 6 weeks to guide you back to your hair health.
-It’s completely free and aims to support women in their journey of regrowing their hair – due to menopause, illness, stress episode and various health conditions.
+It’s completely free and aims to support women in their journey of regrowing their hair – due to hair shedding in menopause, illness, stress episodes and various health conditions.

 Who we are: